 Credit cards.
 Chime offers a Visa credit card that is targeted towards users that want to build their credit.
 It does not check your credit when applying and, like many credit-building cards, requires that you link the card to your bank account.
 Specifically, you move money from your Chime account to your Credit Builder card account and use that money to pay the credit card’s bill each month, which in turn helps you build credit over time.
 This can be a good option for users with absent or poor credit histories, letting them build credit over time.

 The SoFi credit card is a more traditional cash-back rewards card that uses the MasterCard network.
-They offer between 1% and 3% cash back depending on your specific account details and, like Chime, offer no fees for their card.
+They offer a 2% cash back depending on your specific account details and, like Chime, offer no fees for their card.
 Jumping off SoFi’s history as a debt refinancing company, the largest cash back rewards are for users who spend their rewards to pay off other loans.
-For example, you can get up to 3% cash back if you use that cash as credits against a student loan you refinanced through SoFi.
+For example, you can get up to 2% cash back if you use that cash as credits against a student loan you refinanced through SoFi.

 SoFi currently offers mortgages and several forms of personal lending.
 Its personal loans tend to focus on refinancing existing debt, although the company does some original lending.
 SoFi’s mortgages are standard home loans with interest rates based on the market at large, although they offer relatively generous down payment terms, claiming to give loans for as little as between 3% and 5% down.